3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 A friend of mine just had his $70 350x350 bed totally trashed by this exact thing, for some reason his nozzle hit the endstop off-centre & the Z offset was about 3mm wrong, as you can imagine there were some bad noises & lots of broken things!

 So I came up with this idea!
 Basically consider it an insurance policy for your printer.
-Think of it like a smoke detector for your house, or seat belt in your car - it’s better to have them & not need them than it is to need them & not have them, & that one day when you do need them they could well save everyhting!
+Think of it like a smoke detector for your house, or seat belt in your car - it’s better to have them & not need them than it is to need them & not have them, & that one day when you do need them they could well save everything!

 # REQUIRED PARTS